qdrant/docs/qdrant/v1.1.x/filtering.md

 *Available since version 1.1.0*

-In case you want to check if the stored value is one of multiple values, you can use the a Match Any condition.
+In case you want to check if the stored value is one of multiple values, you can use the Match Any condition.
 Match Any works as a logical OR for the given values.
 It can also be described as a `IN` operator.

 You can apply it to [keyword](../payload/#keyword) and [integer](../payload/#integer) payloads.